This post may contain affiliate links.

 Instructions

-- Combine the beans, corn, bell pepper and onion in a large bowl.
+- Combine the beans, corn, bell pepper, and onion in a large bowl.1 green bell pepper, 1 medium onion

 - Pour the sauce over the veggie mixture and mix gently to combine.

-- Cover and refrigerate at least 2 hours before serving to allow flavors to combine.
+- Cover with plastic wrap and refrigerate for at least 2 hours before serving to allow flavors to combine.
+Give it a good stir before serving, as the vinegar dressing may settle on the bottom of the bowl.

 Nutrition